Sicheng-package/Bimanual-Unimanual-Centerout/README.md

 4.Ethernet cable or LAN connection for TCP communication

 ## **To run this code**
-On the left and right computers, run bimanual_L6.m and bimanual_R6.m respectively.
+On the left and right computers, run bimanual_L.m and bimanual_R.m respectively.
 Ensure TCP connection is established (default server IP: 192.168.0.10).

 ### **Parameters**